htcf/docs/docs/index.md

 > The CGSSB provides a computational cluster for high-throughput bioinformatics.
 The cluster consists of over 2750 processors and over 20TB of RAM.
 It supports the Center's Illumina sequencing platforms and real time sequencing analysis.
 Long term data storage is handled by our 10/40 GbE connected storage arrays.
 These arrays are currently over 2 petabytes in size.
 All user data is backed up and stored daily, weekly and monthly.
 A disaster recovery copy of select data is stored offsite.
 >
-> The HTCF also includes a 600TB high-speed distributed file system that is capable of throughput up 19GB/s.
+> The HTCF also includes a 600TB high-speed distributed file system that is capable of throughput up to 19GB/s.
 This, coupled with its 40Gb network backbone, delivering 10Gb of bandwidth to cluster nodes, the HTCF can provide exceptionally high-speed transfer of large amounts of data.

 ##### [Genomes](genomes.md)